 In general, try not to write project briefs that are too vague or too specific — fuzzy project specs and a lack of direction will most likely cause unnecessary complications and potential project failure.
 Why would it be a problem if you’re too specific?
 You could scare away potential candidates!

 Some of the biggest development hubs in the world include North America, the UK, India, and Ukraine.
 With that said, when it comes to hiring freelance developers, you’re not limited to these regions, though rates will vary region by region.
 Here's a look at the average rates of developers from our study of freelance developer rates around the world:

 In terms of offshore services, India, China, Malaysia, and Thailand consistently ranked in the top four countries in the last decade, according to Gartner.
-In fact, there are more than 300K developers in India, mostly concentrated in Bangalore, the local Silicon Valley, so you could easily find a qualified developer there if location is not a concern.
+In fact, there are more than 300K developers in India, mostly concentrated in Bangalore, the local Silicon Valley, so you could potentially find a qualified developer there if location is not a concern.
 Other high-ranking countries include Indonesia, Egypt, Philippines, Chile, Jordan, and Vietnam.

 You can also look at HackerRank’s ranking or TopCode Statistics for countries with the best talent.
 According to HackerRank, the top ten countries are China, Russia, Poland, Switzerland, Hungary, Japan, Taiwan, France, Czech Republic, and Italy.
 Each of these countries have amazing talent that can help with your project.